This article originally appeared on VICE UK.

 "Push the gas, push the gas!" whoops Pajitnov, bearded and jean jacketed.
 "Faster!"

-Earlier that day, after lunch at a mutual friend's house, Pajitnov, 58, was eager to have us take turns driving his Tesla through the placid suburbs of Bellevue, Washington, where he lives, urging us on to bursts of acceleration that left momentary feelings of weightlessness in my chest every time the road dipped.
+Earlier that day, after lunch at a mutual friend's house the 58-year-old was eager to have us take turns driving his Tesla through the placid suburbs of Bellevue, Washington, where he lives.
+He urged us on to bursts of acceleration, leaving momentary feelings of weightlessness in my chest every time the road dipped.

 A quick web search for "Alexey Pajitnov" brings up pages of articles and interviews that fixate only on his creation of Tetris—a work that remains, far and away, the best selling video game of all time.
 Meeting Pajitnov himself led me to wonder about, well, everything else.
 What was the Tetris-less life of Alexey Pajitnov?